LilymoonW/FinalProject_CS340/README.md

   <img src="https://github.com/user-attachments/assets/af51e851-bdbf-4fa7-a19d-401240af876d" width="300"/>
 </p>

 This was created as part of our final project for Wellesley CS 340 project.
-Follows a interactive story where players naviagate through a series of word logic puzzzles.
-We model the word puzzles through formal verification tools **Z3** and **Alloy**.
-Our aim is to formally encode each puzzle’s constraints, verify solution correctness with solvers, and explore variations or extensions.
+Follows a interactive story where players navigate through a series of word logic puzzles.
+We model the word puzzles through formal verification tools Z3 and Alloy.
+Our aim is to formally encode each puzzle’s constraints, verify solution correctness with solvers.
 At the end of the journey you are greeted with goose which will give you a **Pearl of Undecidability**.
    <img
     src="https://github.com/user-attachments/assets/7b923448-b616-4467-ae06-9dafdc64ccc1"
     alt="goose"